brahmai-research/aiforcause/ReadMe.md

 ## What's Available Now

 We're starting with the GPT-3.5 4k API Endpoint, and it's just the beginning.
-With your support, we aim to bring you even more models, including the future GPT-4, unlocking a world of AI possibilities.
+With your support, we aim to bring you even more models, including GPT-4, unlocking a world of AI possibilities.

 ## Usage Guidelines